prisonerMO/iedd/README.md

 ### Submitting issues

-Head over to the [Issues](issues) and press the “New Issue” button in the top right corner.
+Head over to the [Issues][mod-iedd-url-git-issues] and press the “New Issue” button in the top right corner.
 Fill out the issue template.
 Add a link (gist or pastebin) to the client and/or server RPT file.
 An instruction to find your RPT files can be found from [BI Studio wiki][bistudio-link-crashfiles].